 The federal Title IX regulations define sexual harassment in a limited way that does not cover all forms of sexual harassment that the University seeks to prohibit.
 This requires the University to maintain two separate definitions of sexual harassment: the broader definition of “Sexual Harassment” and more narrow definition of “Title IX Sexual Harassment.”

-“Sexual Harassment” means unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, written, or electronic communications or physical conduct of a sexual nature that is objectively offensive and sufficiently severe, persistent, or pervasive so as to deny or limit an individual’s ability to participate in or benefit from the University’s educational programs or activities, or substantially interfere with or alter the conditions of an employee’s employment.
-Sexual Harassment can also occur as quid pro quo harassment, such as when
+“Sexual Harassment” involving University employees as Respondents means unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, written, or electronic communications or physical conduct of a sexual nature that is objectively offensive and sufficiently severe, persistent, or pervasive as to substantially interfere with or alter the conditions of an employee’s employment.
+Sexual Harassment can also occur as quid pro quo harassment, such as when:

 Submission to such conduct or request is made either explicitly or implicitly a term or condition of a status in a course, program, or activity, or of academic achievement; or